Why is cloud security important?

 - Protecting data: By separating data from users and applications, sensitive data is pooled in a secure place where access is automatically controlled.

 - Greater visibility: With one integrated cloud security programme, IT has a single point from which they can monitor all activity, rather than having to keep an eye on multiple clouds.

 - Higher availability: Due to the redundancies built into cloud security, resources and applications are always on and ready for access.

-- Business continuity: The redundancies built into cloud security not only secure data and resources from bad actors, they also serve to ensure that business operations can continue despite weather and power disruptions.
+- Business continuity: The redundancies built into cloud security not only secure data and resources from bad actors, but they also serve to ensure that business operations can continue despite weather and power disruptions.

 What challenges does cloud security need to overcome?

 As the volume and pace of cloud deployments increases, so too do the risks to the overall resources placed on the cloud.
-Companies often use multiple clouds at the same time, with different clouds for different functions, further multiplying those risks.
+Companies often use multiple clouds at the same time, with different clouds for different functions, further multiplying these risks.
 The following are some of the challenges to cloud-based security.